BoldingBruggeman/fabmws2025/README.md

 ### Step 2.
 Download this repository

 You will need the [Git](https://en.wikipedia.org/wiki/Git) command line tool.
-To verify this is installed, open a terminal window (on Windows, use the "Anaconda prompt" from the start menu) and type `git --version` and press Enter.
+To verify this is installed, open a terminal window (on Windows, use the "Anaconda prompt" from the start menu), type `git --version` and press Enter.
 If this returns the git version, you are all set.
 If it returns an error such as `'git' is not recognized as an internal or external command`, please install git first with `conda install conda-forge::git`